--- for this rating pilot program, I don't know how CWS can accomplish this when they don't have any automatic monitoring of their -- their water meters.
-They have a man walking around reading the meters.
+I have a couple of issues.
+This proposed -- this Α -- for this rating pilot program, I don't know how CWS can accomplish this when they don't have any automatic monitoring of their -- their water They have a man walking around reading meters. the meters.
 Sometimes they get it right.
 Sometimes they don't.
 In fact, I just looked at my bill for the last month, there's no reading for September.
-So I -- I don't know how they propose to accomplish this without having some kind of automatic metering on -- on their -- have -- I -- I appeared before the Commission in of in the water.
-We get these slugs of chlorine and then nothing for two or three weeks.
-There are other people in the development that have too much chlorine.
-I don't know how they're putting the chlorine in the water.
+So I -- I don't know how they propose to accomplish this without having some kind of automatic metering on -- on their -- the chlorine in the water.
 I don't know if they're injecting it or if they're just dumping it in or whatever, it's not consistent.
 That's the bottom line.